 How do I get started with my expungement?

-• Submit your basic information to our firm using our 256-bit encrypted secure online form and submit payment of $20 for our attorney review of your expungement eligibility.
+• Submit your basic information to our firm using our 256-bit encrypted secure online form and submit payment of $300 to expunge all eligible charges in a single court.

 • This will give us the necessary details for our experienced expungement and record clearing attorneys to thoroughly review your case.